WISDOM FOR LIVING DAILY DEVOTIONAL

 Jesus said, “For false christs and false prophets will rise and show great signs and wonders to deceive, if possible, even the elect” (Matthew 24:24 New King James Version).
 They are already here, and they appear to be doing a good job for their master, Satan!
 Be sure you’re not one of them.
 Faithfully preach the truth.

-Elisha told Gehazi, concerning the woman from Shunem, who was grieving over the death of her only son, “Leave her alone.
-Something is troubling her deeply, and the LORD has not told me what it is” (2 Kings 4:27 New Living Translation).
+Elisha told Gehazi, concerning the woman from Shunem, who was grieving over the death of her only son, “Let her alone; for her soul is in deep distress, and the LORD has hidden it from me, and has not told me” (2 Kings 4:27 New King James Version).
 That was a true prophet of God.
 He admitted he didn’t know when he didn’t know.
 He didn’t fabricate a revelation just to be respected as a prophet!

 Faithfully preach the truth.
 A true servant of God does not join the bandwagon of false prophets and false teachers, but “contend earnestly for the faith which was once for all delivered to the saints” (Jude 3 New King James Version).
 The Greek word for the phrase “contend earnestly for” is epagonizomai, meaning to struggle for, fight hard for, contend for.